ZAHON/frame-ui/packages/qwik/src/components/visually-hidden/README.md

 - Integrate with other components from your library or your custom Qwik components.
 This allows you to wrap the core `VisuallyHidden` logic with custom styles or behaviors while ensuring the component's core functionality and accessibility features remain intact.

+> [!IMPORTANT]
-When using the `render$` prop, always spread the provided `props` object onto your custom element or component.
-This ensures that all essential attributes (like `id` and potentially any other necessary attributes) are correctly applied, maintaining the component's intended behavior and accessibility.
+> When using the `render$` prop, always spread the provided `props` object onto your custom element or component.
+This ensures that all essential attributes (like ARIA roles, IDs, and event handlers) are correctly applied, maintaining the component's intended behavior and accessibility.

 ```tsx
 import { component$, Slot } from '@builder.io/qwik';